codeconscious/unique-file-generator-fsharp/README.md

 # Unique File Generator (F# Version)

-- Quickly and easily creates an arbitrary number of unique (by name and content) files
+- Quickly and easily create an arbitrary number of unique (by name and content) files
-- Accepts optional parameters to customize files according to your needs
+- Use optional parameters to customize files according to your needs
 - Requirement: .NET 9 (or higher) runtime

 ## But... why?